 Before you actually deliver the speech, imagine you are giving it successfully as many times as you can.
 Imagine every detail- the words you will say, the reaction of the audience as they applaud you, the posture that you’ll hold, the gestures that you’ll make, etc.

-Note that visualization is not some kind of magic that fulfills your desires.
-It is just a way to prepare your mind for the desired behavior, to prepare your mind for success.
+Note that visualization is not some kind of magic that fulfils your desires.
+It is just a way to prepare your mind for the desired behaviour, to prepare your mind for success.

 This can be extended to any type of goal.
 The images that you form during visualization act as commands to your subconscious mind.

 Okay, so visualization allows us to perform in a way that’s consistent with the way we visualize.
 Where does motivation fit into the equation?

 We are motivated by emotions and when we visualize we also experience the emotions that are associated with the thing we are visualizing.
 By visualizing how your life will be like if you did or didn’t reach your goals, you can motivate yourself tremendously.

 You can both positively and negatively motivate yourself by visualization (see the methods of motivation).

 For instance, if you have a goal of becoming financially independent then you can either visualize the kind of life you will live and the way you will feel when you become financially independent (positive) or you can imagine yourself as a homeless person living under a bridge who failed to attain financial independence (negative).